syncfusion-content/wpf-docs/wpf/SfDateTimeRangeNavigator/Interactivity.md

 # Interactivity

-SfDateTimeRangeNavigator provides interactive features such as zooming, panning.
-The navigator has a resizable scrollbar which is used to zoom in large amount of data and also helps to navigate to particular timespan by moving the scrollbar.
+The date-time range navigator control provides interactive features such as zooming and panning.
+This control has a resizable scrollbar, which is used to zoom in large amount of data and navigate to particular timespan by moving the scroll bar.

-The ZoomPosition and ZoomFactor of the chart axis can be bind with the SfDateTimeRangeNavigator.
+The ZoomPosition and ZoomFactor properties of the chart axis can be bound with the SfDateTimeRangeNavigator.

-## Property
+## Properties

 <table>
 <tr>